ISON in memoriam;- Karl Battrams has written a

 the midsummer Sun rises above Stowe's Hill and sets over Brown Willy.
 Summer Solstice

-21st June and we were at Craddock Tor for the event.
+21st June and we were at Craddock Moor Circle for the event.
 A first for us was an observation of a

 special Standing Stone on Stowe Hill It seemed to mark the actual